-While Squarespace works hard to help you build an SEO-friendly site, using pop-ups may affect your site's ranking in search engines.
-If you’re concerned about SEO, we recommend choosing a layout that only covers part of the screen on a desktop.
+Using promotional pop-ups can negatively impact your site's ranking in search engines.
+If you’re concerned about SEO, we recommend choosing a pop-up layout that only covers part of a computer screen.

 It's especially important to ensure that pop-ups don't restrict access to your web content on mobile.
 Otherwise, Google may not rank your site high in mobile search results.
-To help you avoid this issue, Promotional Pop-Ups fill up to half the page on mobile.
-You can also choose to prevent the pop-up from displaying on mobile altogether.
+To help you avoid this issue, all promotional pop-ups only fill half the page on mobile.
+You can also choose to disable pop-ups on mobile altogether.

 Note: SEO strategy falls outside the scope of Squarespace support.
 We offer SEO-friendly features and a full SEO checklist to optimize your site for search engines and visitors, but we’re unable to provide specific advice on site ranking.

 Choose your layout in the Change layout panel.
-The pop-up layout determines how it will appear on the page.
-You may want the pop-up to subtly cover one part of the page or fill the whole page area.
-We recommend previewing a few different layout options.
+The pop-up layout determines its size and how it appears on your site.
+You can choose to cover a small part of the page for a subtle look, or fill the whole page for a prominent pop-up.
+We recommend previewing a few layout options.

 - Hover over a layout and click Select to preview.

-- Click Save at the top of the page to apply the selected layout.
+- Click Save at the top of the page to apply the chosen layout.

 Option 1 - Newsletter

-- Under Goal, select Sign up for a newsletter.
+- Under Goal, choose Sign up for a newsletter.

-- Optional: Edit the Submit Button Label to change the text on the Submit button visitors click to submit their email address.
+- Edit the Submit button label to change the text on the button visitors click to submit their email address.
 The default text is Submit, but you can change it to something like Join Us or Sign Up.

-- Optional: For a more advanced message, enter code in the Post-Submit HTML box to display along with the post-submit message.
+- For a more advanced message, you can enter code in the Post-submit HTML box to display along with the post-submit message.
 The post-submit HTML doesn't replace the post-submit message; instead, they appear together below the headline, body text, and disclaimer after a submission.

 Option 2 - Button

-You can add up to two buttons that link to another page of your site, a file, a different site, or anything else you want visitors to discover.
+You can add up to two buttons that link to your site's pages, a file, a different site, or anything else you want visitors to discover:

-- Add a button label in the first field.
+- Add a button label in the first box.
 This becomes the text for the button.

 - Add a link for the button in the URL box, or click for additional link options.

-Tip: If you switch the action for your pop-up (for example, from a newsletter pop-up to a button pop-up), reset views so repeat visitors will see the new version.
+Tip: If you change the action for your pop-up (for example, from a newsletter pop-up to a button pop-up), reset the views in Display & timing so repeat visitors will see the new version.

-Add Headline and Body text to your pop-up.
-Use the preview to see how your text displays.
+Add Headline and Body text to your pop-up in the Content panel.
+Use the preview to see how the text displays.

-In the Pages section, choose the pages the pop-up can show on.
-You can show it on any first page on or only on certain pages.
+Choose the pages where the pop-up can show in the Pages section.
+You can show it on any first page the visitor sees or only on certain pages.
 This can be useful for hiding the pop-up from a page that already has a newsletter form on it, or only showing it on your homepage.

 - Select Only certain pages.